ROBIT-GIT/turtlebot3_autoRace_2017/README.md

   ## Overview
    This document describes the team ROBIT's hardware and software for 2017 R-Biz challenge Turtlebot3 autonomous race.

-   robit_master: Manage the entire used packages and nodes.
+   - robit_master: Manage the entire used packages and nodes.

-   turtlevision: Process the vision data.
+   - turtlevision: Process the vision data.

-   turtlebot3_tunnel: Contain the mapping and path planning by LiDAR sensor in the tunnel mission.
+   - turtlebot3_tunnel: Contain the mapping and path planning by LiDAR sensor in the tunnel mission.

-   turtlebot3_core: Modified firmware for turtlebot3 openCR.
+   - turtlebot3_core: Modified firmware for turtlebot3 autonomous race.

   ## Hardware platform
   <img src="https://raw.githubusercontent.com/ROBOTIS-GIT/ROBOTIS-Documents/master/wiki-images/Turtlebot3/Turtlebot3_logo.jpg" width="300">